 The children may be worried about the other parent or family members, particularly grandparents, from the other parent’s side of the family.
 Allow and encourage your children to FaceTime or video conference with those family members.
-This is not a time to be limiting contact with other family members and it can be done virtually.
-You can sign for a free Zoom account and schedule designated times for these calls.
+This is not a time to limit contact with other family members; it can be done virtually.
+You can sign up for a free Zoom account and schedule designated times for these calls.
 The children can also record video messages to be sent to family members.

 Can we reach an agreement now?

-Yes, you are always capable of modifying the parenting time agreement for the best interests of your children.
-If both parents agree that multiple exchanges are not good for the children and have worked out a compromise that maintains contact between both parents and the children during this time with minimal exchanges with a return normal parenting time after the crisis passes with some make-up parenting time, then reducing that agreement in writing as a Stipulated Order to be signed by the Judge and filed with the court is the best way to document the agreement and prevent conflict later.
+Yes, you can always modify the parenting time agreement for the best interests of your children.
+Suppose both parents agree that multiple exchanges are not suitable for the children and have worked out a compromise that maintains contact between both parents and the children during this time with minimal interactions with a return to normal parenting time after the crisis passes with some make-up parenting time.
+In that case, reducing that agreement in writing as a Stipulated Order to be signed by the Judge and filed with the court is the best way to document the agreement and prevent conflict later.

 Limit your disagreements in earshot of children.

 The normal routine for children has been disrupted.
 Now is not the time to engage in disagreements in front of children.
-They will pick upon your anxiety and anger.
-If you need to have a heated discussion, go outside or try sending it through email or texts.
+They will pick up on your anxiety and anger.
+If you need to have a heated discussion, go outside or try sending it through email or text.
 Remember that children may access your devices and read these conversations.
-If you need to save the conversation, consider saving it to a password-protected file
+If you need to save the conversation, consider saving it to a password-protected file.

 Solutions available now

-The key to managing and following the parenting time orders is to communicate with each other about what is best for the children.
+The key to managing and following the parenting time orders is communicating with each other about what is best for the children.
 If you are having difficulties communicating with the other parent, contact an attorney today to assist you.
-Attorneys across the state are offering alternatives means of communicating with their offices outside of actually coming into a physical office.
+Attorneys across the state are offering alternative means of communicating with their offices outside of coming into a physical office.
 Ask what the attorney’s firm has available for you to have an initial consult with the attorney.
-Here are Melissa Pearce & Associates, we are rolling out several new services and options to help our clients in handling parenting time disputes quickly and with minimal court involvement.
+At Melissa Pearce & Associates, we are rolling out several new services and options to help our clients handle parenting time disputes quickly and with minimal court involvement.
 We are creating a page that places all our Covid-19 information in one space for our clients.